Beyond Jailbreaking: Auditing Contextual Privacy in LLM Agents: Experimental Setting

-\textbf{Attack methods.} The experiments performed in this paper assess privacy leakage induced by two kinds of adversaries (see \Cref{sec:adversary}): \textbf{(i)} a \textbf{sub-goals-based} adversary whose strategist $\strategist$ produces a plan note with multiple sub-goals and traverses through them as each sub-goal is achieved and \textbf{(ii)} a \textbf{reactive} adversary whose strategist $\strategist$ produces only an immediate tactic for the adversary to follow in the next turn.
-More details are deferred to \Cref{subsec:strategization}.

-\textbf{Baselines.} The proposed attacks are compared against the two current state-of-the-art baseline attacks on the contextual privacy of application agents: a single-turn stateless attacker from \cite{bagdasaryan2024air} and a multi-turn stateful attacker from \cite{abdelnabi2025firewallssecuredynamicllm} For each application agent, the former adversary is allowed to attack the application agent $T$ times for a fair comparison against multi-turn attacks.
-The latter multi-turn adversary is implemented by minimally adapting the system prompt to the scenarios used in this paper.
-Both implementations are based on \textsl{Qwen 2.5 32B Instruct}.
+\textbf{Attack methods and baselines.} Privacy leakage is assessed over two types of adversaries (see Section \ref{sec:adversary}): \textbf{(i)} a \textbf{sub-goals-based} adversary whose strategist $\strategist$ produces a plan note with multiple sub-goals and traverses through them as each sub-goal is achieved and \textbf{(ii)} a \textbf{reactive} adversary whose strategist $\strategist$ produces only an immediate tactic for the adversary to follow in the next turn.
+These are compared against the two state-of-the-art baseline attacks on the contextual privacy of application agents: a single-turn stateless attacker from \cite{bagdasaryan2024air} (B1) and a multi-turn stateful attacker from \cite{abdelnabi2025firewallssecuredynamicllm} (B2).
+For each information subject, the former adversary is allowed to attack the application agent $T$ times for a fair comparison against multi-turn attacks. \cemph{Note that these baselines are the state-of-the-art in the area of contextual privacy attacks against LLM agents}, as opposed to other jailbreaks that target observable misbehavior and/or use unambiguously observable measures of attack progress and thus are fundamentally not applicable to this setting.

-\textbf{Data and scenarios used.} Experiments are carried out by employing the application agent $\agent$ in two different scenarios (from a total of 5 scenarios given in our benchmark), each of which has a unique, task-specific dataset associated with it, comprising 200 information subjects each: \textbf{S1: Insurance Claim Verification:} Providing information to verify an insurance claim with an insurance agent as an agent representing a hospital using patient records, and \textbf{S2: Interview Scheduling:} Scheduling an interview with an interviewer using the interviewee's personal calendar.

-Experiments are run for the first 20 information subjects in each scenario's dataset.
-Details about the scenarios and their associated datasets are presented in \Cref{app:scenarios} and \ref{app:datasets}, respectively.
-For each scenario, we present results on two targets each: family medical history and mental health conditions for the insurance claim scenario (\insclaimfamhist and \insclaimmentalhealth, respectively), and confidential meetings and other job interviews for the interview scheduling scenario (\intschedconfmeet and \intschedjobinterview, respectively).
+\textbf{Data and scenarios used.} Experiments in the main text are carried out over two different scenarios for 20 information subjects each: \textbf{S1: Insurance Claim Verification:} Providing information to verify an insurance claim with an insurance agent as an agent representing a hospital using patient records, and \textbf{S2: Interview Scheduling:} Scheduling an interview with an interviewer using the interviewee's personal calendar.
+For each scenario, we present results on two targets each: family medical history and mental health conditions for the insurance claim scenario (\insclaimfamhist and \insclaimmentalhealth, respectively), and confidential meetings and other job interviews for the interview scheduling scenario (\intschedconfmeet and \intschedjobinterview, respectively). \emph{Additional results on an additional credit card application scenario and additional targets are deferred to Appendix \ref{app:additional_results}.}